QuantEcon/lecture-source-jl/source/rst/continuous_time/seir_model_sde.rst

     using Test # Put this before any code in the lecture.

 In addition, we will be exploring packages within the `SciML ecosystem <https://github.com/SciML/>`__ and others covered in previous lectures

 .. code-block:: julia

     using OrdinaryDiffEq, StochasticDiffEq, DiffEqJump
-    using Parameters, StaticArrays, Plots
+    using Parameters, StaticArrays, Plots, RecursiveArrayTools

 The SEIR Model